treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 the style guide.**  Reading queries is tough enough already without figuring out that you prefer a different indentation style.

+Original SQL style guide by [Simon Holywell][simon] is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][licence].
+Based on a work at [http://www.sqlstyle.guide][self].

 ## General

 ### Do